 And the dirty ole' track...was the Telegraph Road

-Before the creation of I-75, The major thoroughfare between Toledo and Detroit was Telegraph Road, and it has quite a long history.
-Currently carrying US-24, Telegraph Road was immortalized as a song by Dire Straits in their 1982 album "Love Over Gold".
+Before the creation of Interstate 75, The major thoroughfare between Toledo and Detroit was Telegraph Road.
+Currently carrying US Highway 24, Telegraph Road was immortalized as a song by Dire Straits in their 1982 album "Love Over Gold".

 If you have 14 minutes to spare, the song is an awesome bit of 80's progressive rock.
 Today we're going to do things slightly different, in that I was to discuss the history of both the road and the song, because I think the lyrics do a great job to that end.